kurtfm/myreads-project/README.md

 npm start
 ```

-The default browser should open to http://localhost:3000/ and show the main page of my project.
+The default browser should open to http://localhost:3000/ and show the main page of the project.

 ## Requirements / Features
 The overall requirement for the project: